Dana Incorporated has been transforming the mobility industry since its founding in 1904.

 Dana and Audi are awarded a 2015 Automotive news Pace Innovation Partnership Award for developing Victor Reinz partially coated multi-layer steel valve body separator plates.

-Dana opens its 16th technology center in Cedar Park, Texas and the Dana Spicer Thailand gear manufacturing facility.
+Dana opens the Dana Spicer Thailand gear manufacturing facility.

 James K. Kamsickas named President and CEO.